Hagland History, Family Crest & Coats of Arms

 Early Notables of the Hagland family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Hagland Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Hagland Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hagland family to the New World and Oceana
+Migration of the Hagland family

 In the immigration and passenger lists a number of early immigrants bearing the name Hagland were found: Louis Hagel (1754), William Hagle (1795), John Hagel (1852) and Charles Hagle (1867), all of whom sailed to Philadelphia, Pa.